boonlogic/mongolia/docs/atlas.md

-Hi team,
+Hi all,

-Here are some comments on our current Atlas resources.
+Here is a state-of-the-union on our current Atlas resources.
 I guess it is also a mini tutorial in mongo.
 I have some recommendations for conventions moving forward which you may follow to the extent they prove helpful.

 Our tenancy
 -----------